How to Pass the Ham Radio Technician Exam in 2026

 Electrical Principles Made Simple

-- Ohm's Law: E = I Ć R (Voltage = Current Ć Resistance)
+- Ohm's Law: E = I × R (Voltage = Current × Resistance)

-- Power formulas: P = E à I, P = E²/R, P = I² à R
+- Power formulas: P = E × I, P = E²/R, P = I² × R

-- Frequency and wavelength: Ī» = 300/f (in MHz)
+- Frequency and wavelength: λ = 300/f (frequency in MHz)

 Understanding Antenna Basics

-- Quarter-wave antennas are popular for VHF/UHF work
+- Quarter-wave antennas are common for VHF/UHF.

-- Lower SWR indicates better antenna matching
+- A lower SWR means better antenna matching.

-- Antenna height affects coverage area
+- Antenna height affects your coverage area.

 Building Confidence Through Practice

-Don't forget that many test sessions offer multiple license exams on the same day.
-If you pass the Technician exam, you can immediately attempt the General class exam for just $15 moreāand many people do pass both on the same day with proper preparation.
+Many test sessions offer multiple exams the same day.
+If you pass the Technician test, you can often take the General class exam right then for an extra $15.
+With good preparation, plenty of people pass both in one sitting.

 Your Path Forward After Passing

-- Program local repeater frequencies into your radio
+- Program local repeater frequencies into your radio.

-- Start planning your General class upgrade for HF privileges
+- Start planning your General class upgrade for HF privileges.

 Ready to Get Started?